thirdweb-example/signature-based-minting/README.md

 To get started, we have a ready-made template that includes all the code you need to work with Thirdweb, TypeScript and Next JS available here https://github.com/thirdweb-example/next-typescript-starter

-We'll wrap our application in the Thirdweb Provider so that we can access Thirdweb anywhere in our application, let's open up `_app.tsx` and change it to look like this:
+Our application is wrapped in a Thirdweb Provider so that we can access Thirdweb anywhere in our application:

 ```ts
 import { ChainId, ThirdwebProvider } from "@thirdweb-dev/react";